m3dev/gokart/docs/task_parameters.rst

 ===============

 We can set parameters for tasks.
-Aslo please refer to :doc:`task_settings` section.
+Also please refer to :doc:`task_settings` section.

 .. code:: python